Stewart Granger: Early work: 1933–1940

 Granger made his film debut as an extra in 1933, starting with The Song You Gave Me (1933).
 He can also be glimpsed in Give Her a Ring (1933), Over the Garden Wall (1934) and A Southern Maid (1934).
-It was at this time that he met Michael Wilding and they remained friends until Wilding's death in 1979.
+It was at this time that he met the actor Michael Wilding, and they remained friends until Wilding's death in 1979.

 Years of theatre work followed, initially at Hull Repertory Theatre and then, after a pay dispute, at Birmingham Repertory Theatre.
 Here he met Elspeth March, a leading actress with the company, who became his first wife.
 His productions at Birmingham included The Courageous Sex and Victoria, Queen and Empress; he also acted at the Malvern Festival in The Millionairess and The Apple Cart and was in the movie Under Secret Orders (1937).

 Granger began to get work on stage in London.
 He appeared in The Sun Never Sets (1938) at the Drury Lane Theatre and in Serena Blandish (1938) opposite Vivien Leigh.
 At the Buxton Festival, he played Tybalt in a production of Romeo and Juliet opposite Robert Donat and Constance Cummings.
-He also acted opposite them both in The Good Natured Man.
+He also acted opposite them in The Good Natured Man.
 In London he was in Autumn with Flora Robson and The House in the Square (1940).
 Granger had small roles in the movies So This Is London (1939) and Convoy (1940).

-War service and after 1940–1943
+War service and after: 1940–1943

 At the outbreak of the Second World War, Granger enlisted in the Gordon Highlanders, then transferred to the Black Watch with the rank of second lieutenant.
-However he suffered from stomach ulcers and he was invalided out of the army in 1942.
+However he suffered from stomach ulcers and was invalided out of the army in 1942.

-Granger had a small role in the war movie Secret Mission (1942) and a bigger one in a comedy Thursday's Child (1943).
+Granger had a small role in the war movie Secret Mission (1942) and a bigger one in a comedy, Thursday's Child (1943).
 He was in a stage production of Rebecca when he was asked to audition for the film that turned him into a star.
 Granger had been recommended by Donat, who most recently worked with Granger on stage in To Dream Again.